An internal proposal by Tema Flanagan

 Disciplined, leadership-led transformation

-What agencies actually need is structured guidance for building change readiness and resilience — the ability to keep adapting as the technology, the team, and the work itself keep shifting.
+What agencies actually need is structured guidance for building change readiness and resilience.
+The ability to keep adapting as the technology, the team, and the work itself keep shifting.

 "I really do see a major transformation for Wild Hive coming.
 I don't know what it's going to look like on the other side.
 I just don't."